 This is hard to do, but I’ve found the best way is to use actions—but not the MC’s actions.
 Use the actions of what moves around the MC.

 I bend down as I walk into the next room.
-The chandelier hangs a few feet above a long table that isn’t straight.
-The homeowners should replace it since not much light pours out from it.
+The chandelier hangs a few feet above a long, curved table.
+The homeowners should replace it though since not much light pours out from it.
 Probably why it’s so close to the table to begin with.

 Darkness surrounds everything else that isn’t the crooked table.
 I can’t tell how huge the room is, but it doesn’t feel too big.
 The hardwood floors creak underneath me.